-- develop a teaching and learning program that appropriately delivers the current Authority syllabus for the particular unit or subject - provide students with access to an up to date course outline and an assessment outline (see Sections 3 and 10 below for details) - ensure that all assessment tasks are fair, valid and reliable - participate in moderation and consensus marking - provide students with meaningful feedback within 10 business days of assessment, including guidance about how best to undertake future tasks - maintain accurate records of student achievement on Reporting to Parents (RTP) and Connect, including recording dates of assessments and details of missed assessments in RTP - meet College and external timelines for assessment and reporting
+- develop a teaching and learning program that appropriately delivers the current Authority syllabus for the particular unit or subject - provide students with access to an up to date course outline and an assessment outline (see Sections 3 and 10 below for details) - ensure that all assessment tasks are fair, valid and reliable - participate in moderation and consensus marking - provide students with meaningful feedback within 10 business days of assessment, including guidance about how best to undertake future tasks - maintain accurate records of student achievement on Reporting to Parents (RTP) and Connect, including recording dates of assessments and details of missed assessments in RTP

-- inform students and parents of academic progress as appropriate, including emailing task mark reports in Week 4, 5 or 6 of each term. - Make reasonable adjustments as required to support student assessment, where there is a valid reason to do so (see Section 11 below for details)
+- meet College and external timelines for assessment and reporting, including completing at least one assessment by the end of Week 5 of each semester and/or having results for at least one assessment recorded in RTP by the end of Week 7 of each semester. - inform students and parents of academic progress as appropriate, including emailing task mark reports in Week 4, 5 or 6 of each term. - Make reasonable adjustments as required to support student assessment, where there is a valid reason to do so (see Section 11 below for details)